 Malaysia sits at the heart of Southeast Asia’s most bio-diverse territory, covering thousands of plant and animal species in a multitude of habitats, altitudes, and ecosystems.
-In its wisdom, the Malaysian government has set aside parts of its territory as nature reserves: places where visitors can see nature up close without spoiling the environment.
+The Malaysian government has set aside parts of its territory as nature reserves: places where visitors can see nature up close without spoiling the environment.

-Gunung Gading National Park in Sarawak was established specifically to protect the rare, odoriferous Rafflesia flower, one of Southeast Asia’s weirdest wildlife finds.
+Gunung Gading National Park in Sarawak was established specifically to protect the rare, odoriferous Rafflesia flower.
+The flower is one of Southeast Asia’s weirdest wildlife finds.
 The park is the perfect setting for the Rafflesia flower—the landscape is carpeted in dense rainforest and cut through by mountain streams.
-A plankwalk crosses the ground above blooming Rafflesia, allowing visitors to observe the plants without disturbing them.
+A 'plank walk' crosses the ground above blooming Rafflesia, allowing visitors to observe the plants without disturbing them.

 The Park is best explored through a series of trekking trails, the longest one ascending the park’s namesake mountain (Gunung Gading).
 The Gunung Gading park can be easily reached from the city of Kuching; only day trips are permitted within the park grounds, as camping in the park is not allowed.